aptos-foundation/AIPs/aips/aip-37.md

 ---
-aip: (this is determined by the AIP Manager, leave it empty when drafting)
+aip: 37
-title: (AIP title)
+title: Filter duplicate transactions within a block
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.>
 discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: <Draft | Last Call | Accepted | Final | Rejected>